openshift/rosa/README.md

 ?
 Copy the Client ID provided by GitHub: &lt;my-github-client-id&gt;
 ?
 Copy the Client Secret provided by GitHub: &lt;my-github-client-secret&gt;
 I: Configuring IDP for cluster 'rh-moa-test-cluster1'
 I: Identity Provider 'github-1' has been created.
 You need to ensure that there is a list of cluster administrators defined.
-See `moactl user add --help` for more information.
+See `rosa user add --help` for more information.
 To login into th e console, open https://console-openshift-console.apps.rh-moa-test-cluster1.j9n4.s1.devshift.org and click on github-1
 ```